The Dual Fuel Heating System – the Best Of Both Worlds

 Hybrid Heating Systems and Heat Pump Limitations

-A dual fuel heating system solves this problem by matching a gas furnace with the electric heat pump.
-When the temperature falls below a certain level, the furnace kicks on, providing supplemental heating.
+A two-fuel heating system solves this problem by matching a gas furnace with the electric heat pump.
+When the outside temperature falls below a certain level, the furnace kicks on, providing supplemental heating.

 Using the best heating source for the current temperatures outside – whether electricity during moderate winter temperatures or gas when it gets colder – increases efficiency and reduces your winter heating bills.

-Another benefit of a system using dual fuels is that when the weather turns warm, your air-source heat pump is ready to take on a new role, efficient home cooling.
+Another benefit of a system using two fuel sources is that when the weather turns warm, your electric heat pump is ready to take on a new role: efficient home cooling.

 If you’re uncertain about whether to switch to a dual fuel system, consider taking a Jansen Home Comfort Survey (offered by Jansen Heating & Cooling) that will identify the best system for your home.

 - home use,